 Lastly there is an array of extra options that have been brought across from DOA:U like the Titles feature used to customise your online character identity and used in conjunction your Fight Record to display how well you perform with each character, your online attitude and general leaderboard statistics.
 The Album feature is still as present as ever allowing the player to snap and collect an up to 9 of pictures of their voluptuous vixens (because who needs more than 9) and the Movies menu where you can replay any of the unlocked story cutscenes or characters victory and losing stances, the latter is mainly the depiction of your chosen character, broken on the ground, puffing and panting heavily.
 The player can also choose how dirty and sweaty their character is too, giving it that “I’ve just been beaten to the a bloody pulp, look at my sexy bruises” kind of feel (player appreciation may vary).

 And if you still feel as though all this content still isn’t enough and wish to part with some extra cash then you can head to the Xbox Live Marketplace and purchase hundreds more costumes and 12 unique sexy paradise videos.
+Things gets so raunchy, you would be totally forgiven for thinking these scenes were lifted straight from a tubev.sex video.
 Watch all your favourite ladies run around zack island in their skimpiest outfits, basically it’s the Dead or Alive: Xtreme Beach Volleyball cliff notes version.
 And you could get all this for a low price of £61.49 (sexy videos sold seperately).

 Dead or Alive: Last Round certainly stands it’s ground amongst the predecessors, although DOA may not be up to the same standards of its competitors like Tekken.
 It is a frantic and fast button mashing style of fighting with an over the top sexualised cast of characters that can still grip some of todays fighting games fanatics.
 The major downsides to Last Round is that it contains nothing new for series fans and is more or less a direct port with very little visual improvement, mainly focusing on improving the way character’s breast interact with their clothing, and very little in the way of additional content as the two new characters are simply jumbled versions or pre-existing ones.
 Last Rounds major downfall however are the game crashing bug that prevents players from playing online matches and participating in throwdowns, its not as if online matchmaking is impossible but I only got roughly 1 in 10 games between system freezes; even with the throwdown option turned off I still found my game locking up when accessing DOA servers.
 All in all its still a fun game but if you currently own Dead or Alive 5: Ultimate for the last gen of consoles then you’re better sticking with that version and maybe wait until some of the bugs have been patched or the game drops in price before picking it up.